 Not just personal data, but proprietary research, makes colleges hacking targets

-Set in the heart of downtown Pittsburgh, Pennsylvania, Duquesne University has received numerous academic accolades from such entities as U.S. News and World Report, Princeton Review and Bloomberg Newsweek, just to name a few.
+A top-ranked university in the midwestern US has received academic accolades from such entities as U.S. News and World Report, Princeton Review and Bloomberg Newsweek, just to name a few.
 With just under 10,000 students at the undergraduate, graduate, doctoral and online levels, this academic institution is a bustling hub of activity.

 Which makes it a perfect target for cyberattacks.